-Dr Daniel Cook specialises in 18th- and 19th-century literature, book history, authorship and appropriation studies, the history of the novel, and Scottish and Irish writing more broadly.
-Authors of specific interest include Jonathan Swift, Alexander Pope, Henry and Sarah Fielding, Thomas Chatterton, Robert Burns, William Wordsworth, Jane Austen, and Walter Scott.
+Dr Daniel Cook works on 18th- and 19th-century literature, book history, authorship and appropriation studies, the history of the novel, poetic genres, and Scottish and Irish writing more broadly.
+Authors of specific interest include Swift, Pope, Fielding, Smollett, Sterne, Chatterton, Burns, Wordsworth, Austen, Walter Scott, and Byron.

 Before joining Dundee he was a Visiting Assistant Professor at the University of Wisconsin-Madison, as well as a Donald and Mary Hyde Fellow at Harvard.
 He held a Leverhulme Early Career Research Fellowship at the University of Bristol and, before that, an AHRC Research Fellowship on the Cambridge Edition of the Works of Jonathan Swift.
 Daniel completed his PhD at the University of Cambridge.